chowdhurySudip/LunarLander/readme.md

 # Solving Lunar Lander Problem Using DQN

-In recent years, deep reinforcement learning hasseen major breakthroughs in solving the real world challengesin various domains.
-Deep Q-Network (DQN), implemented byMinh [1], is one of those early breakthroughs that achievedstate-of-the-art results in different Atari Games without anyhandcrafted features or change in learning algorithm.
-This articledemonstrates the effectiveness of DQN in solving OpenAI gym’sLunar Lander problem.
-Similar to Minh, I also used ANNs toapproximate the state-action value function.
-Moreover, I usedhyperparameter tuning to identify the best set of parametersthat solves the problem with least number of episodes.
-Duringthis experimentation, I found that the exploration strategy,architecture of the ANN and gamma has the most impact onthe agent’s training process.
+In recent years, deep reinforcement learning has seen major breakthroughs in solving the real world challenges in various domains.
+Deep Q-Network (DQN), implemented by Minh [1], is one of those early breakthroughs that achieved state-of-the-art results in different Atari Games without any handcrafted features or change in learning algorithm.
+This article demonstrates the effectiveness of DQN in solving OpenAI gym’sLunar Lander problem.
+Similar to Minh, I also used ANNs to approximate the state-action value function.
+Moreover, I used hyperparameter tuning to identify the best set of parameters that solves the problem with least number of episodes.
+During this experimentation, I found that the exploration strategy, architecture of the ANN and discount rate has the most impact on the agent’s training process.

 ## Getting Started

-For quick experiments, you can use [Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb) using `project_2_LunarLander_v2_dqn.ipynb`.
+For quick experiments, you can use [Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb) using `LunarLander_v2_dqn.ipynb`.
 You can also run the experiments locally.

 ### Requirements